 "There is an increasing awareness that, as Richard Pope says "software is politics" — that designers need to be engaged in code and how software is built to understand and influence the politics of what they build."

 Adding business acumen to her creative portfolio, for Sarah, the Fellowship offers the chance to carve her own future path.
 She says, "The Fellowship is an opportunity for me to set some goalposts for myself rather than necessarily let other people around me shape where my goals might be.
-Sometimes what you do next is shaped by others and not yourself, whereas the Fellowship is an opportunity for you to put out a piece of work in the public domain that acts a calling card for the future."
+Sometimes what you do next is shaped by others and not yourself, whereas the Fellowship is an opportunity for you to put out a piece of work in the public domain that acts as a calling card for the future."

 See IF’s work on Data Licenses as part of Somerset House’s exhibition, Big Bang Data, on until 20 March 2016.